 Campaign of the Lost

 Imagine a world that was formed from Lost things.
-Every item, every molecule, and atom of the place is here because it was Lost from somewhere else.
+Every item, every molecule and atom of the place is here because it was Lost from somewhere else.
 The world exists outside our universe, outside any universe, at the end of a metaphorical drainpipe.
-Things that go here are Lost (with a capital L), not merely misplaced or forgotten, and are never, ever seen or heard from again.
+Things that go here are Lost (with a capital L), not merely misplaced or forgotten, and are never, ever seen or heard from again in their native universe.

 In the known part of the World, there are two competing political superpowers: the City-State of Atlantis and the Colonial Union whose capital city is Roanoke.

 - A few common things are found all over the World: ballpoint pens, socks, umbrellas, keys… the usual minutia of things Lost never to be found.

 - The Dust Plains are a harsh environment for the unprepared.
 It is hot, it’s dry, and most things are made out materials scavenged from Lost things.

 - The most common vehicle on the Dust Plains is the siltskimmer, a large giant-wheeled, sail-powered land barge.